Computing multiplicity sequences: Methods for Monomial Ideals

 \section{Methods for Monomial Ideals}

 Monomial ideals carry combinatorial structure which often allows for special algorithms.
-The {\tt MultiplicitySequence} package contains a few methods dedicated to monomial ideals, including \texttt{monReduction, monjMult, monAnalyticSpread}.
-These methods utilize the Newton polyhedron of a monomial ideal and can be much more efficient than general methods.
+The {\tt MultiplicitySequence} package contains a few methods dedicated to monomial ideals, such as \texttt{newtonPolyhedron, monomialReduction}, and specialized algorithms for \texttt{analyticSpread} and \texttt{jMultiplicity} in the case of monomial ideals.
+These methods utilize the Newton polyhedron of a monomial ideal and scale much more efficiently than general methods.
 For comparison, we show the difference in timings for some of these methods: